 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siu.edu/eval/catalog.htm First and Second Years
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.

+First and Second Years

 For those interested in learning to fly at Southern Illinois University Carbondale, see the Aviation Flight curriculum guide.
-Most students take the Aviation Flight program or an equivalent program at a community college and then transfer to the AVM program at SIUC.
+Most students take the Aviation Flight program or an equivalent program at a community college and then transfer to the AVM program at SIU Carbondale.
 The sample curriculum assumes completion of University Core Curriculum English, Science, Mathematics, and Speech requirements in the first two years.
 Program entry under the Capstone Option is also assumed.
-Off-campus students satisfy the University Core Curriculum requirements and approved career elective requirements through transfer credit.
+Offcampus students satisfy the University Core Curriculum requirements and approved career elective requirements through transfer credit.